 - 1. Each bill team will submit ONE BILL. - 2.
 You must register for YIG using the registration page before you upload your bill in the Upload Center. - 3.
 Once you have written your bill, go to our website www.tennesseecce.org.
-Click on the Youth In Government tab and select Upload from the drop town menu.
+Click on the Youth In Government tab and select your conference from the drop down menu.
 Then follow the links to upload your bill to the appropriate conference. - 4.
 To upload your bill, simply type or copy/paste the main text of your bill in the space provided.

 DO NOT include line numbers.

-DO NOT include special characters. - Remember that plagiarism is not tolerated.
-All bill and resolution submissions should be serious in nature and align with Y core values.
-Submission of resolutions or bills that CCE staff deems offensive, disrespectful, not serious in nature, or otherwise violating the Y core values will result in the entire team being deregistered from the conference. - 6.
-All bills must be uploaded to the YIG Upload Center by Final Deadline to ensure that they are in the conference book.
-Late submissions are not eligible for awards. - To begin your research, consult Bill Writing 101.
+DO NOT include special characters.

+- 5. Remember that plagiarism is not tolerated. - 6.
+All bills must be uploaded on your conference's page by Final Deadline to ensure that they are in the conference book.
+Late submissions are not eligible for awards. - 7.
+To begin your research, consult Bill Writing 101.

 To begin drafting your bill, consult How to Draft a Bill.

 To prepare for debate, consult How to Present a Bill.

-For extra information, consult How to Write a Fiscal Line Item, Legislative Glossary of Terms, Understanding the Committee Process, and Sample Bills.
+For extra information, consult How to Write a Fiscal Line Item,

+Legislative Glossary of Terms, Understanding the Committee Process, and Sample Bills.